 Our sewing machines are sold in a variety of fashions.
 When buying most of our sewing equipment and sewing machines, you can buy just the head, or you can choose to add on the servo motor, table, or both.

 Here are some of the top sewing name brands you will find on GoldStar Tool's catalog:

 At GoldStar Tool, we don’t just carry sewing machines.
 We also carry a variety of quilting machines, skiving machines, and embroidery machines.

 Traditionally, sewing machines needed to be manually powered, but today, most machines are electronic, like the ones you will find at GoldStar Tool.
 Since the 1970s, your machine has been powered by an electric motor that allows for quicker sewing time and broader use.

-Today, sewing machines contain mini computers and microchips that help control the machine to make more complex stitches with ease.
-On the electronic sewing machines, you will find a control panel that allows you to program specific stitch patterns into the machine so it can do a majority of the work for you.
+Modern sewing machines contain mini computers and microchips that help easily control the machine to make more complex stitches.
+Computerized sewing machines have been around since the mid 80's and a newer models take computerized sewing to a level with seamless connections to PCs or Macs that allow users to update firmware and download new patterns.
+On the electronic sewing machines, you will find a control panel that allows you to program specific stitch patterns into the machine so it can do most of the heavy work for you.

-Businesses all over the world use sewing machines to sew their products, but not all machines are used for heavy-duty industrial purposes.
+Businesses worldwide use sewing machines to sew their products, but not all machines are used for heavy-duty industrial purposes.